Haridwar hate speech controversy: International

 Twitter from around the world created a 'twitter storm' on 8 January with the hashtag #StopIndianMuslimGenocide.
 A press statement issued by global Indian diaspora said, "[they] will not merely stand and watch the denial of the humanity of our fellow Indians".
-As many as 28 diaspora groups from across the globe have participated in the protest.
+As many as 28 diaspora groups from across the globe participated in the protest.

 The Organisation of Islamic Cooperation which has 57 Muslim majority nations as its member states called upon the international community including the United Nations to take necessary measures and asked India to ensure the safety of Muslims in response to Haridwar hate speech and hijab controversy in India.
-India condemned OIC for its remarks saying it has communal mindset and is hijacked by vested interests to further their nefarious propaganda against India.
+India condemned OIC for its remarks saying it has communal mindset and is "hijacked by vested interests to further their nefarious propaganda against India.”

-Gregory Stanton, founder of Genocide Watch; who predicted Rwandan Genocide 5 years before it happened in 1994, condemned the hate speech and said that a genocide against muslims is impending in India.
-He also asked the US Congress to pass a resolution to warn India against a possible Muslim genocide.
+Gregory Stanton, founder of Genocide Watch, who predicted Rwandan genocide 5 years before it happened in 1994, condemned the hate speech and said that a genocide against Muslims is impending in India.
+He said that the idea of India as a Hindu nation, "which is the Hindutva movement, is contrary to the history of India and the Indian Constitution".
+Alluding to Indian Prime Minister Modi's silence over the hate speech, Stanton said: "What we have now though, an actual member of the RSS (Rashtriya Swayamsevak Sangh) – this extremist, Hindutva-oriented group – Mr Modi as prime minister of India.
+So, what we have here is an extremist who has taken over the government."
+He asked the US Congress to pass a resolution to warn India against a possible Muslim genocide.